AbdulSyed05/Django-Blog/README.md

 | &check; | description
 - attach screenshot

-### Automated testing
-If you created automated tests, insert screenshoots of your coverage and number of tests

 ## Bugs 🐛 😵
 List of bugs and how did you fix them, you can create simple table